 Red spots with varying levels of itchiness are a defining symptom of ringworm.
 They're highly contagious and can spread easily to other people and even your pets.
 However, ringworm also has unique symptoms depending on where the fungi start growing.
 Should you experience any of the symptoms below, contact your doctor immediately.

 Symptoms for Each Ringworm Type

 Black dots where hair has broken off may appear, and bald spots due to hair loss may also become permanent if left untreated.
 Kerion, a pus-filled lump several centimeters in diameter,2 may develop.

 You may also experience favus (a more severe form of tinea capitis), which is characterized by yellow cup-shaped crusts that resemble a honeycomb, accompanied by hair loss, atrophy and scarring, if left untreated long-term.3

-Common symptoms include round, dry patches on top of the foot and clusters of blisters on its sides.
+Tinea pedis (foot):6 Common symptoms include round, dry patches on top of the foot and clusters of blisters on its sides.
 Moist, peeling irritable skin in between toes also may form.

 Tinea cruris generally does not affect the male or female genitals, but it is more common in men,9 which is most probably why it got the nickname "jock itch."

-Rashes can appear anywhere on the face that is not on the facial hair and scalp areas, which are tinea barbae and tinea capitis, respectively.
+Tinea faciei (face):10 Rashes can appear anywhere on the face that is not on the facial hair and scalp areas, which are tinea barbae and tinea capitis, respectively.

 The rashes may look like pink or red patches ranging in size from 1 to 5 centimeters.
 The edges of the spots may be raised and can include bumps, blisters or scabs.
 The symptoms may also worsen after sunlight exposure.11

 Tinea manuum is more itchy compared to other types of ringworm, and skin discoloration may happen if spots appear long-term.

 White or yellow streaks develop on one side of the affected toenail and the edge lifts up easily.
-Flakey, white patches may form on top of the nail plate and if left untreated, the nail may be completely destroyed.
+Flaky, white patches may form on top of the nail plate and if left untreated, the nail may be completely destroyed.

-The patches are also more prominent in body folds and, in some cases they may develop another ring inside.
+The patches are also more prominent in body folds and, in some cases, they may develop another ring inside.
 Kerion can develop as well.